New York Denture Dental

 Not only is it safe to visit the dentist when you are pregnant, it is very important!
 The hormones that accompany pregnancy can bring changes to the mouth, including an increased risk of gingivitis (inflamed gums) and tooth decay.
 It is critical to get regular care in our office so that we can keep your gums healthy and watch for any potential infections that may need attention.

 Always let us know if you think you are pregnant so that we can provide a thorough check of pregnancy-related oral health problems and keep you safe in our office!
-New York Office Phone Number 212-689-0024
+Herald Square Dental and The Denture Center Phone Number 212-689-0024

 The dental hygienist’s primary role is the treatment, control, and prevention of periodontal disease.
 This is the disease that affects the supporting structures of the teeth and is the major cause of tooth loss in adults.